JetBrains/youtrack-python-scripts/README.md

 The YouTrack REST API client library for Python is installed automatically as a dependency.

 Once installed, you can build your mapping files and use the import scripts to migrate issues from other issue trackers to YouTrack.
 Specific instructions vary by import source.
-- For import to an installation on your own server, please refer to the documentation for [YouTrack Standalone](https://www.jetbrains.com/help/youtrack/standalone/Migrating-to-YouTrack.html).
+- For import to an installation on your own server, please refer to the documentation for [YouTrack Standalone](https://www.jetbrains.com/help/youtrack/standalone/2020.2/Migrating-to-YouTrack.html)
-- For import to an instance that is hosted in the cloud by JetBrains, please refer to the documentation for [YouTrack InCloud](https://www.jetbrains.com/help/youtrack/incloud/Migrating-to-YouTrack.html).
+- Import to an instance that is hosted in the cloud by JetBrains is not supported

 ## Import Scripts
 This package includes dedicated scripts for importing issues from Bugzilla, FogBugz, Mantis Bug Tracker (MantisBT), Redmine, and Trac.